 This is one of the more popular materials, but not necessarily for building signage.
 In fact, you’ve likely encountered Coroplast signage alongside neighborhood lawns during the election season when they’re primarily employed as displays of political solidarity.

 The reason?
-They’re cheap, lightweight, and include wire frames and posts.
+They’re affordable, lightweight, and include wire frames and posts.
 While we don’t recommend using them indoors (as they’re limited in design and less aesthetically pleasing than their alternatives), they’ll last for about seven years in an office or indoor space.

 When it comes to signage, PVC isn’t anything close to the PVC piping you get at the hardware store when you’re experiencing plumbing difficulties.
-Nope, PVC signage usesa lightweight foam, instead ofthe hard, white plastic we've come to know and love.
+Nope, PVC signage usesa lightweight foam, instead of the hard, white plastic we've come to know and love.

 Looking for a medium-term indoor solution that looks somewhat upscale, yet modest?
 PVC is your best bet.
 Many people utilize its homogenous consistency (meaning no layers, unlike Coroplast) and satin finish for menu boards, POP displays, and trade show wayfinding signage.
 While PVC foam signs can be placed outdoors and indoors, they’re better suited to interior applications.